 - Improving the Dark and Stormy Archives Framework by Summarizing the Collections of the National Library of Australia, a collaboration between Old Dominion University Department (ODU) of Computer Science, Los Alamos National Laboratory (LANL) Research Library & National Library of Australia, and

 - Developing Bloom Filters for Web Archives’ Holdings, a collaboration between Los Alamos National Laboratory (LANL) Research Library and the National and University Library in Zagreb (NSK).

-Shawn Jones (LANL) and Himarsha Jayanetti (ODU) will walk through 2021 improvements to the Dark and Stormy Archives (DSA) toolkit.
+In the second part, Shawn Jones (LANL) and Himarsha Jayanetti (ODU) will walk through improvements to the Dark and Stormy Archives (DSA) toolkit.
 The DSA toolkit provides storytelling capability with web archives.
 With it, a user can discover archived pages, also known as mementos, and then visualize them as a social media story.
 This talk will focus on Hypercane and Raintale.
 Hypercane is a software package for selecting exemplar mementos from a web archive collection, primarily for summarization and storytelling.
 Raintale visualizes a set of mementos as a story.
 Raintale provides templating that allows users to control the look and feel of their story, distributing it in a format such as HTML or through a series of social media posts.
-This talk will highlight 2021 updates to the DSA toolkit developed while piloting it with the National Library of Australia (NLA).
+This talk will highlight current updates to the DSA toolkit developed while piloting it with the National Library of Australia (NLA).

 - Martin Klein, Luda Balakireva, and Karolina Holub: Bloom Filter overview

 - Shawn M. Jones: DSA overview, Hypercane presentation

 The presentations will be followed by a Q&A session chaired by Lauren Ko, University of North Texas Libraries.